olafurns/tictactoe/readme.md

   Including changes to data structure.

 * Can get feedback on failing tests and diagnostics

   Commit stage / continuous integration.
+    - Get grunt to run

 *	Can play tic-tac-toe against another user
   * Implement using TDD